Luigian/Php_Piscine/day09/ex00/README.md

 `open ballon.html` | Open the page in the web browser.

 ## Usage
-`click on the red circle` | The circle increases its size and change color (red-green-blue-red).
+`click on the red circle` | The circle increases and color change from red to green to blue.

-`mouse leaves the circle` | The circle decreases its size and change color in reverse order (red-blue-green-red).
+`mouse leaves the circle` | The circle decreases and color change in reverse from red to blue to green.

 ## Preview